TaleSpire-Modding/SetInjectionFlag/README.md

 # Set Injection Flag Plugin

 This is a plugin for TaleSpire using BepInEx.
+This plugin lets BouncyRock developers know that logs being generated are from vanilla or modded instances.

 ## Install

-Go to the releases folder and download the latest and extract to the contents of your TaleSpire game folder.
+Easiest way to install this is via R2Modman

 ## Usage